• Skip to primary navigation

 Basics of power-supply self-protection

-June 21, 2017 By Bill Schweber 1 Comment
+June 21, 2017 By Bill Schweber

-AC/DC and DC/DC power supplies are normally relatively rugged in regular operation.
+AC/DC and DC/DC power supplies usually are relatively rugged in regular operation.
 Nonetheless, some protection features are built into most of these units to ensure that they do not “self-destruct” or damage associated circuitry – primarily their loads – in the event of a failure or out-of-spec operational mode.

 (note: in strict terms, a power supply is either an AC/DC or DC/DC unit, but the latter are also called converters or regulators as well.
 However, the usage associated with these terms is often sloppy, especially in casual conversation.)